People

 Contact: gminer2[at]med.unc.edu

-Maria Clara Zanelatti, Post-Doc
+Maria Clara Zanellati, Post-Doc

 Maria Clara is a Postdoctoral Research Associate working with co-mentorship between Sarah Cohen and Mohanish Deshmukh.
 Her PhD research focused on investigating age-related genes conserved between C. elegans and mammals, focused on peroxisomal ROS and lipid metabolism.
 She is continuing her research on aging with particular attention of the neurodegenerative effect of APOE variants through the study of organelle morphodynamics, during hiPSc differentiation into neurons and astrocytes.
 She got her degree in Biology from the University of Milano-Bicocca in 2014 and her PhD degree in Molecular Life Science at ETH Zurich in 2021.